(Anadolu Agency via Getty Images, FILE)

 Biden takes spill while getting off bike after beach ride

-REHOBOTH BEACH, Del.
-(AP) — President Joe Biden fell when he tried to get off his bike at the end of a ride Saturday at Cape Henlopen State Park near his beach home in Delaware, but wasn't hurt in the tumble.
+President Joe Biden took a spill when he tried to get off his bike at the end of a ride Saturday at Cape Henlopen State Park near his beach home in Delaware.

 900 Ukrainian kids dead or injured since start of war; Zelenskyy visits troops: June 18 recap